Watch Football in South Korea

 Is there free football on TV in South Korea?

 Yes.
-KBS (KBS2), MBC, SBS broadcast football free in South Korea.
+KBS (KBS2), MBC, SBS broadcast selected football matches free in South Korea.

-What are the top football competitions to watch in South Korea?
+What is the cheapest way to follow football in South Korea?

-Can I use a VPN to watch football in South Korea?
+Can I stream football on mobile in South Korea?